MotorPositionController API Guide

 Current Limiting on Small Motors

-Small motors may have a stall current that is less than the minimum Current Limit of your DC Motor Phidget.
+Small motors may have a stall current that is less than the minimum Current Limit of your controller.
 In these situations, your controller will not be able to provide current limiting protection.
 Consider using a more suitable motor controller or monitor the current yourself via the Current Sensor channel.

 Torque Limiting